rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 {{% chapter_header "How to Deep Work" "howToDeepWork" %}}

 "Deep work is an activity well suited to generate a flow state".
-The following lessons learned from {{% a_blank "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport summarize how you can leverage deep work.
+The following lessons learned from {{% a_blank_no_follow "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport summarize how you can leverage deep work.

 ### Have Routines to use less Willpower